 Image from: Simera, I., & Altman, D. G. (2013).
 Reporting medical research.
 International journal of clinical practice, 67(8), 710–716. https://doi.org/10.1111/ijcp.12168

 Covidence is online software specifically created for facilitating the writing of systematic reviews.
-St Vincent's now has a site licence, if you would like to gain access please contact the Library on email@example.com
+St Vincent's now has an institutional licence, if you would like to gain access please contact the Library on email@example.com

 A review of literature that systematically searches evidence, uses explicit questions, and provides tabular summaries of the nature and findings of the studies.
 Source